austin-leung/Keys-to-Success/README.md

    * Do nothing.
 Stop the method.

 * Recursive Case:
+   * If you need to make a choice (intersection)

+         * store this location

-   * Rotate 90 degrees until the stepping stone in front of you is unvisited and is valid.
+   * Rotate 90 degrees until the stepping stone in front of is valid.
 Rotate up to 4 times.

-   * Invoke recursive abstraction
+         * Move to the stepping stone in front of you

+   * Go back to the last location you stored (if none of the stones are valid)

-   * Go to the last stepping stone you were on, facing the same way.
+   * Go to the last stepping stone you were on.

 ## Class, with Fields and Methods